Interventional Pain Management Treatment Options

 - Stellate ganglion block - used to decrease pain in the face or arm and increase the circulation and blood supply to the affected arm.

 - Spinal cord stimulation - uses a pacemaker-sized device to stimulate the spinal cord to treat a variety of painful conditions and improve circulation.

-- Spinal drug delivery system - uses a computerized pump to deliver local anesthetics and other pain relief medications continuously into the spine to the block pain signals.
-It is implanted just under the ski to improve ain relief and avoid external hardware.
+- Intrathecal drug delivery system - uses a computerized pump to deliver local anesthetics and other pain relief medications continuously into the spine to block pain signals.
+It is implanted just under the skin to improve pain relief and avoid external hardware.